CopperSpice Overview

 Q_OBJECT CS_OBJECT(Ginger) Class name must be passed

-[ new macro ] CS_OBJECT_MULTIPLE(Ginger, QObject) Class name is passed as the first parameter
+[ Added macro ] CS_OBJECT_MULTIPLE(Ginger, QWidget) Class name is passed as the first parameter

 Q_OUTOFLINE_TEMPLATES Removed since compilers after C++11 understand templates